simon-ritchie/apysc/docstring_markdowns/apysc/_event/event.md

 ### `_validate_type_name_and_self_type` method docstring

-Validate type_name argument is None when self instance is not Event subclass, and the opposite pattern is true as well.<hr>
+Validate type_name argument is None when a self instance is not Event subclass, and the same is true for the opposite pattern.<hr>

 **[Parameters]**